zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/database-connector-mx10.md

     * getFunctionMetaDataQuery

 3. Refer to an Example for Guidance:
-* Use the provided example, MxDb2SchemaInfoProvider, for a better understanding of how to customize the schema information.
+* Use the provided example, MxDb2SchemaInfoProvider for IBM Db2, for a better understanding of how to customize the schema information.

 ### Running Queries and Handling Query Responses